 Billing itself as the Outdoor Recreation Capital of Canada, Squamish is located on the Sea to Sky Highway about half way between Whistler and Vancouver.

 Squamish is a community of about 17,000.
 It’s home to some exceptional places to visit.
 There are also lots of great outdoor recreational activities to do in the area.

 Squamish calls itself the “Outdoor Recreation Capital of Canada”, and for good reason.
-The region is world famous for mountain biking and hiking, as well as both snowmobiling and back-country skiing in the winter.
+The region is world famous for mountain biking and hiking, as well as for both snowmobiling and back-country skiing in winter.
 The town is also well-known in the summer for wind and kite surfing around Squamish Spit.

 What to See in Squamish

 Driving from Vancouver, just before you reach Squamish, there is beautiful Shannon Falls which is great for photos, a walk and picnics.
 There is also the Stawamus Chief which is a giant granite rock mountain that’s excellent for climbing.
 The mountain has routes for experts as well as for regular folk who want a challenge.